-If I win CPP disability benefits, how much will I get?
-This is one of the most common questions we get from people.
-In this article, I explain the rules for how the CPP Administration calculates monthly CPP disability payment amounts.
+If I get approved CPP disability benefits, how much will I get?
+How is the CPP disability amount calculated?
+These are some of the most common questions we get about CPP disability payments.

 This article is part of our Ultimate Guide to CPP Disability.

 If you're approved for CPP disability, then you will get a monthly disability payment which is normally direct deposited into your bank account.
 Everyone's payment amount is different.
 Your CPP disability payment amount is based on your CPP contribution history plus a fixed payment.

 For 2019, the average CPP disability payment is $1001.15 per month, and the maximum CPP disability benefit anyone can get is $1,362.30.
 These amounts increase each year for inflation.